|1 capsule contains||% RDA*|

 What is vitamin D?

-Vitamin D is a fat-soluble vitamin.
-This implies that the vitamin need some fat in order to be absorbed in the intestine.
-Like other vitamins, vitamin D is essential.
-There are several kinds of vitamin-D, but the two most important forms are D2 (ergocalciferol) and D3 (cholecalciferol).
+Vitamin D is a lipid-soluble vitamin and needs to be ingested with some kind of dietary fat in order for the intestine to be able to absorb it.
+Like most other vitamins, vitamin D is essential.
+There are several kinds of vitamin D, but the two most important forms are D2 (ergocalciferol) and D3 (cholecalciferol).

 Vitamin D2 Is only available from the diet.
 It is produced by certain fungi and plants when they are exposed to ultraviolet light.